Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 Humanitarian overview

 Yemen continues to be one of the world’s worst humanitarian crises.
-Nine years of devastating conflict, economic deterioration and the collapse of public services have left two-thirds of the population – some 21.6 million Yemenis – dependent on humanitarian aid and protection for survival.
-Houses, farms, hospitals, schools and water systems have been damaged or destroyed.
-Approximately 14 per cent of the population (4.5 million people) are internally displaced while 17 million people are unable to consume adequate food, putting their lives or livelihoods in jeopardy.
+Nine years of devastating conflict, economic deterioration and the collapse of public services have left 18.2 million people, including 14 million women and children in need of humanitarian assistance and protection services for their survival.
+Some 4.5 million people continue to be internally displaced, and 17 million people are unable to consume adequate food, putting their lives or livelihoods in jeopardy.

 people benefited from our food security programme